Real-Fruit-Snacks/Riptide/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/my-feature`)
 3. Make your changes
-4. Run `npm run lint && npm test` (both must pass with 0 warnings/failures)
+4. Run `npm run lint && npm test` — both must pass with 0 warnings
 5. Commit with a descriptive message
 6. Open a Pull Request